Schinzel/atexpose/README.md

   - JavaScript client generator added.
 Translates the api to a JavaScript client.
   - `Argument` can now take an optional reg ex.
 All argument values has to match reg ex else an error is thrown.
 - Removed:
-  - Support for GSuite authentication
+  - GSuite authentication is no longer supported
   - Aliases are no longer supported
   - Data types `Float` and `JSONObject` are no longer supported
   - `IExceptionProperties` is no longer supported